ScyllaDB Documentation Logo Documentation

 let _ = session.execute_iter(prepared, &[]).await?; // ...

-It’s possible to fetch a single page from the table, extract the paging state from the result and manually pass it to the next query.
+It’s possible to fetch a single page from the table, and manually pass paging state to the next query.
 That way, the next query will start fetching the results from where the previous one left off.

 use scylla::query::Query;